 Estimates and judgements

 Metals classification between main and by-products is determined based on an assessment of the relative metal content for each segment.
 The relative metal content of Impala Canada, mining on the Canadian Shield, differs materially from what is mined in the Bushveld Complex in South Africa and the Great Dyke in Zimbabwe.

-For purposes of inventory valuation, the African operations treat platinum, palladium, rhodium and nickel as main products and other precious and base metals produced, as by-products.
+For purposes of inventory valuation, the southern African operations treat platinum, palladium, rhodium and nickel as main products and other precious and base metals produced, as by-products.

-Impala Canada’s mining and processing activities do not form part of the African operations’ production process and its inventory is valued independently.
-Impala Canada treats palladium as a main product and all other precious and base metals as by-products for inventory valuation purposes.
+Impala Canada’s mining and processing activities do not form part of the southern African operations’ production process and its inventory is valued independently.
+Impala Canada classifies palladium as a main product and all other precious and base metals as by-products for inventory valuation purposes.